tylerthardy/Geostats-Lessons/CloneAndPull.md

 **Mac (Terminal)**:
 * Open Finder and go to Applications, then to Utilities, and open Terminal
-* Once you have Terminal open, type 'cd' and then drag the Geostats folder you created into Terminal, and press Enter.
+* Once you have Terminal open, type "cd " (include the space after cd) and then drag the Geostats folder you created into Terminal, and press Enter.
 This will put you in that folder.
 *     cd [Drag and Drop Folder]

 **Cloning:**